spack/spack/lib/spack/docs/build_systems.rst

 You can then view these packages with ``spack edit``.

-This guide is intended to supplement the Build System API docs with examples of how to override commonly used methods.
+This guide is intended to supplement the :py:mod:`Build System API docs <spack.build_systems>` with examples of how to override commonly used methods.
 It also provides rules of thumb and suggestions for package developers who are unfamiliar with a particular build system.